tilemill-project/tilemill/_posts/docs/guides/0203-01-01-working-with-terrain-data.md

     gdaldem hillshade -co compress=lzw dc-3785.tif dc-hillshade-3785.tif

 The `-co compress=lzw` option will compress the TIFF.
 If you're not concerned about disk space you can leave that part out.
+If you are using GDAL 1.8.0 or later you may also want to add the option `-compute_edges` in order to avoid a black pixel border around the edge of the image.

 Our output looks like this:

 ![Result, scaled and cropped](/tilemill/assets/pages/hillshade-dc.png)